saikuk/GifTastic/README.md

 Hit the GIPHY API.

 Fool around with the GIPHY API.
-Be sure to read about these GIPHY parameters (hint, hint):
+[GIPHY API](https://developers.giphy.com/docs/) Be sure to read about these GIPHY parameters (hint, hint):